Neico33/Dialing-program-for-Aunis-Resurrection/README.md

   Everything else needs my explicit permission.

   3.1 Get permission:
     Permission can be obtained via my Discord server.
+Just open an issue ticket and ask.

+4. Questions:
-Just open an issue ticket and ask the question.
+  Just open an issue ticket on my Discord Server and ask the question.

 Have fun trying the program and don't forget to save the earth from the Goa'uld ;)